2019 Tax Information

-Find out where to find your 2018 Tax Form, where to get the full year 2018 contribution amount for taxes, where to access statements for timeframes before July 2018, and any other tax-related questions.
+Find out where to find your 2019 Tax Form, where to get the full year 2019 contribution amount for taxes and other tax-related questions.
 Read More >

 When you invest in Bright Start, any earnings grow federal-tax free, and are tax-free when they’re withdrawn for qualified college expenses.